 Instructions

-- Cover and cook on LOW for 6 to 7 hours or on HIGH for 3 to 4 hours, or until beef is fork tender.
+- Cover and cook on LOW for 6 to 7 hours or on HIGH for 3 to 4 hours, or until the beef is fork tender.

 - Combine water and cornstarch in a small bowl and add to slow cooker.
 Stir until sauce has thickened and cook on LOW for an additional 10 minutes.
-Remove bay leaf and serve.
+Remove the bay leaf and serve.

 - Delicious serve over mashed potatoes, rice, or noodles.